 Gaseous emissions from the exploration and burning of fossil fuels is heavily polluting the atmosphere in the Arab world.
 Waste management has emerged as a major environmental issue with mountains of wastes accumulating in big cities across the Arab world.
 Compared to other countries, Arab countries are experiencing higher emissions of oxides of nitrogen, sulphur dioxide and volatile organic compounds.

 Hydrogen is the Future

-Hydrogen can be produced efficienctly and may be used as a source of electricity, heat, transportation fuel, speciality chemicals, industrial production and even for drinking water production.
+Hydrogen can be produced efficiently and may be used as a source of electricity, heat, transportation fuel, specialty chemicals, industrial production and even for drinking water production.
 Green hydrogen has tremendous potential to generate clean energy which can be off-grid and decentralized or can fed directly into the existing utility grid.

 The surplus heat is a by-product in fuel cells during electricity production, and which can be used for industrial application or district heating.
 Water is an invaluable product of hydrogen production process in fuel cells and can act as a game-changer for arid countries of the Arab world which are facing severe water shortages.